 Revolution: Maggie is briefly taken hostage by some random crazy dude who shows up from nowhere, gets accidentally stabbed in the leg, and then she bleeds to death.

 You also have Carter, who only showed up in a few episodes but was still a favorite character.
-He is a master swordsman and archer, rivaling even Robin himself and has been fighting in the Holy Land for awhile.
+He is a master swordsman and archer, rivaling even Robin himself and has been fighting in the Holy Land for a while.
 Then he gets stabbed by the Sheriff because he blindly ran into a building without looking first.
 He literally runs into the Sheriff's sword.
 He's not mentioned again.

-Satisfaction: Similarly, Tippi was Killed Off for Real as the actor was going overseas to pursue other opportunities.
+Satisfaction killed Tippi, as the actor was going overseas to pursue other opportunities.
 This is not the first time this character had faced death; she was nearly killed by a tranquilizer administered by a mortician with a fetish for dead people.

 Subverted on Seinfeld.
 When George's fiance Susan dies of chemical poisoning (thanks to the cheap wedding envelopes George bought), he and the other four main characters react disturbingly callously and unsympathetically.
 However, in the following episodes, we see her parents grieving her death and even founding The Susan Ross Foundation in her honor.

 Skins: Near the end of Series 4, Freddie is suddenly beaten to death with a baseball bat by Effy's crazed psychiatrist, who was introduced in the same episode.
 Chris's death in the earlier series was actually believing and heartfelt, while Freddie's felt abrupt and mean-spirited.
 Not to mention that the series ends just after Cooke discovers his death, with no chance to see the others' reactions.